LinHungShi/GCNetwork/README.md

 ####
       git clone https://github.com/LinHungShi/GCNetwork.git

 ### Two ways to download driving dataset:
   1. create subdirectories sceneflow/driving in data, download and tar driving_final pass and driving_disparity from [here](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html).
   2. You can also issue command
 ####
-      “sh download.sh”,
+      “sh download.sh”
    which will create subdirectories and download datasets.

 ### Train the model by running:
    runt the following command:
 ####
       python train.py

 ### (Optional) Specify the pretrained weight by
-   1. set it in train_params.py
+   1. Set it in train_params.py
    2. python train.py -wpath <path to the pretrained weight>

-To enable training with Monkaa dataset, uncomment the relevant snippet in train.py.
+### To enable training with Monkaa dataset, uncomment the relevant snippet in train.py.

 ### Reference :
    Kendall, Alex, et al. "End-to-End Learning of Geometry and Context for Deep Stereo Regression." arXiv preprint arXiv:1703.04309 (2017).